 - Vitex– Vitex is an herb that promotes ovulation by protecting your hypothalamus gland from stress and from preventing your pituitary gland from making too much prolactin.
 Basically, it increases your levels of dopamine, which lowers your levels of prolactin, which makes your luteinizing hormone go up, and then makes you ovulate and make progesterone!

 A note of caution about Vitex: Please do not use vitex until you’ve been off of hormonal birth control for at least three months.
 I recommend 1,000mg a day taken as a single dose first thing in the morning before breakfast.
 Stop taking it on days 1-5 of your cycle, and then start again.
 Discontinue use after six months.
+If you have PCOS please talk with a health care practitioner first, because it might not be the best choice.

 Hormonal birth control causes leaky gut, preventing your body from absorbing all the nutrients from your food.
 As they say in Ayurveda “you are what you digest.”.

-This is why women who come off hormonal birth control are deficient in nutrients and minerals such as zinc, B12, magnesium, D3, copper, iodine and selenium-all nutrients necessary for ovarian health.
+This is why women who come off hormonal birth control are deficient in nutrients and minerals such as zinc, B12, magnesium, D3, iodine and selenium-all nutrients necessary for ovarian health.
 So it’s imperative to replenish these levels ASAP.

 3. Support detox pathways.